nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Phase 7 begins the integration of a formal engine contract and adapter layer.
 This isolates CSC from CrapsSim-Vanilla internals and allows future engine replacements without rewriting runtime logic.
 Former Phases 7–9 have been renumbered to 8–10 (Web Dashboard MVP, Run Launcher & Spec Library, Integrated Builder & Chained Runs).

+### Checkpoint 1 — Engine Contract Doc + Adapter ABC Scaffold

+Introduced a documented engine contract and abstract adapter interface.
+NullAdapter created and wired into controller with no behavior changes.
+Verified through conformance tests that confirm method presence and expected types.